 Dedham, MA 02026

-Get a glimpse into Dedham history with a field trip to The Dedham Historical Society & Museum.
+Get a glimpse into Dedham history with a field trip to The Dedham Museum & Archive.
 This free, hour-long program, designed for Grades 3 and up, gives students an unusual opportunity to gain a hands-on museum experience while learning about local history.

 - We offer an engaging, interactive museum experience for school children.
 We give students an opportunity to take a close-up look at original documents and historic objects.